 4.4 Input parameters

-Required formats and default values of numerical and alphabetical parameters are listed e.g. in the quick help which can be printed to the screen by typing the name of the program at the command prompt (Fig. 4.1).
+Required formats and default values of numerical and alphabetical parameters are listed e.g. in the quick help which can be printed to the screen by typing "mobywat" at the command prompt (Fig. 4.1).

 Fig. 4.1